ioccc-src/winner/faq.md

 #### 2020 Dec 28 bzip2 compressed tarball archive

-Furthermore, a bzip2 compressed tarball containing the released IOCCC winner source code may be found under the [archive/historic](/archive/histroic) directory.
+Furthermore, a bzip2 compressed tarball containing the released IOCCC entry source code may be found under the [archive/historic](/archive/histroic) directory.
 The file [archive-all.tar.bz2](/archive/historic/archive-all.tar.bz2) contains all years and the individual years are in the form